Crude's break to the upside is far from over, according to the technician who predicted the rally

-Crude oil just hit its highest level in two months and is up more than 8 percent in the past 4 days—and the technician who correctly called the move said the rally is far from over.
+Crude oil just hit its highest level in two months and is up more than 8 percent in the past four days as of Friday — and the technician who correctly called the move said the rally is far from over.

 In a recent interview on CNBC's "Futures Now," Scott Redler, chief strategic officer of T3Live.com, said we could see crude make a run toward $50 in the coming days.
 Crude came within 25 cents of the key psychological level on Friday.

-Note: Correction: Scott Redler said the Energy ETF XLE could go to $68.
-The headline on an earlier version mischaracterized his comments.